-- 1. Each student arrive with typed PDP form in hand, if bringing one for that class period. - 2.
-Two students present an overview the research paper for the day, with interruption for clarification questions as needed.
-This should take about 30-40 minutes per paper. - 3.
-Two other students present a state-of-the-art timeline presentation and lead discussion of the context of the contribution and its impact.
-This should take about 10 minutes. - 4.
-Class discussion and brainstorming which should last the remainder of the class meeting (30 minutes).
-It is expected that each student will ask at least one question, raise a point for discussion, or propose a new research idea/direction.
+- 1. Collection of PDP forms for the day's paper(s). - 2.
+Presentation of the paper(s) with interruption for clarification questions as needed.
+This should take about 40 minutes per paper. - 3.
+Questions, discussion points etc. which should last the remainder of the class meeting (30 minutes).
+It is expected that each student will ask at least one question or raise a point for discussion.
 Your participation in this discussion will be used for your class participation portion of the grade.